apache/openwhisk/tools/owperf/README.md

 * **TS** (Trigger Start) - taken from the activation record of the trigger linked to the rules, so applies only to rule tests.
 All actions invoked by the rules of the same trigger have the same TS value.
 * **AS** (Action Start) - taken from the activation record of the action.
 * **AE** (Action End) - taken from the activation record of the action.
-* **AI** (After Invocation) - taken by the client immmediately after the invocation, for blocking action invocation tests only.
+* **AI** (After Invocation) - taken by the client immediately after the invocation, for blocking action invocation tests only.

 Based on these timestamps, the following measurements are taken:
 * **OEA** (Overhead of Entering Action) - OpenWhisk processing overhead from sending the action invocation or trigger fire to the beginning of the action execution.
 OEA = AS-BI